EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 <details>
   <summary>Learn more about the dependencies we use.</summary>

 We leverage a set of libraries that simplify building our application.
-In particular, we use `@coconut-xr/koestlich` for building the user interface, `@coconut-xr/apfel-kruemel` for a set of pre-designed components, such as Lists, `@coconut-xr/lucide-koestlich` for icons, `@coconut-xr/natuerlich` for interactivity, and `@react-three/fiber` and `three` for handling the rendering.
+In particular, we use `@coconut-xr/koestlich` for building the user interface, `@coconut-xr/apfel-kruemel` for a set of pre-designed components, such as lists, `@coconut-xr/lucide-koestlich` for icons, `@coconut-xr/natuerlich` for interactivity, and `@react-three/fiber` and `three` for handling the rendering.
 This template uses `vite` to build the application.

 </details>

-Using the command `npm run dev`, we can start the development server and access the page in the browser to see the application containing an empty canvas for now.
+Using the command `npm run dev` we can start the development server and access the page in the browser to see the application containing an empty canvas for now.

 The following code shows the current setup inside the `app.tsx` file.
 The file currently contains the `XRCanvas` imported from `@coconut-xr/natuerlich/defaults`.
-The canvas is configured to fill the whole screen, and unwanted interactions are disabled using the `cssStyle`.
+The canvas is configured to fill the whole screen and unwanted interactions are disabled using the `cssStyle`.

 ```tsx
 import { XRCanvas } from "@coconut-xr/natuerlich/defaults";